joeytakeda/misc/table.md

 Attributes
 @placespecifies where this item is placed.
-**Status**Recommended**Datatype** 1–∞ occurrences of teidata.enumerated separated by whitespace**Suggested values include:**belowbelow the linebottomat the foot of the pagemarginin the margin (left, right, or both)topat the top of the pageoppositeon the opposite, i.e. facing, pageoverleafon the other side of the leafaboveabove the lineendat the end of e.g. chapter or volume.inlinewithin the body of the text.inspacein a predefined space, for example left by an earlier scribe.
+**Status**Recommended**Datatype** 1–∞ occurrences of teidata.enumerated separated by whitespace**Suggested values include:**

+below below the linebelow the linebottom at the foot of the pageat the foot of the pagemargin in the margin (left, right, or both)in the margin (left, right, or both)top at the top of the pageat the top of the pageopposite on the opposite, i.e. facing, pageon the opposite, i.e. facing, pageoverleaf on the other side of the leafon the other side of the leafabove above the lineabove the lineend at the end of e.g. chapter or volume.at the end of e.g. chapter or volume.inline within the body of the text.within the body of the text.inspace in a predefined space, for example left by an earlier scribe.in a predefined space, for example left by an earlier scribe.

 ```

 <add place="margin">